galasa-dev/galasa.dev/src/markdown-pages/ReferenceGalasaTests.md

 Example

 Another important use of the @Test annotation is to test for exceptions.
 Suppose for a condition, a code throws an exception.
-We can use the @Test annotation to test whether the code indeed throws the exception when the condition is met.
+Use the @Test annotation to test whether the code indeed throws the exception when the condition is met.
 Here’s an example that uses all these Galasa annotations.

 Example

 ## Coding Standards

-With the exception of some new standards applied to project structure and practices unique to working in the Java language, most of the coding standards expected for Galasa tests are common to all testing, e.g.: do not hard code anything that may change such as dataset names, uss paths, userids, hostnames, etc., or do anything else which unnecessarily limits the portability of your test; keep code well commented; reuse existing functionality where possible rather than writing it from scratch, etc.
+With the exception of some new standards applied to project structure and practices unique to working in the Java language, most of the coding standards expected for Galasa tests are common to all testing:
+- Don't hard code anything that can change such as dataset names, uss paths, userids or hostnames as this limits the portability of your test.
+- Comment your code and reuse existing functionality where possible rather than writing it from scratch.

--Correct headers and the mandatory class annotations listed above must be included in every test class.
+- Ensure the correct headers and any mandatory class annotations are included in every test class.
--Any additional resources provided in the test bundle (e.g. csdinputs, file skeletons, cics bundle components, etc.) should be added to a subdirectory of the project's 'resources' directory.
-The subdirectories may be named as you wish but should be sensible to other users.
+- Any additional resources provided in the test bundle (e.g. csdinputs, file skeletons, cics bundle components) should be added to a subdirectory of the project's 'resources' directory.
+You can choose the subdirectory name but it should make sense to other users.
--The class and all methods should be javadoc'd.
+- The class and all methods should be included in Javadoc.
--No poolable resource should ever have attributes referred to specifically.
-I.e., userids, ip addresses, hostnames, port numbers, etc. should never be hard-coded.
-If you need to use a resource which requires some hard-coding then Galasa requires enhancing.
-Documentation
 Because  Galasa uses Java, there is support for Javadoc in Galasa code and in the tests.
 Javadoc is essentially a beefed-up form of commenting.
 In Java you can create line comments with '//' and multiline comments with:
 ```
 /*
 *